American Airlines 777-300ER Business Class New York to Sao Paulo

 And the wine list read as follows:

-For dessert I had an ice cream sundae with hot fudge and nuts.
+Then for dessert I had an ice cream sundae (and a moment with Harry Styles, clearly).